dotnet/docs/docs/csharp/linq/how-to-extend-linq.md

 ---
-title: How to: Write your own extensions to LINQ
+title: "How to: Write your own extensions to LINQ"
 description: Learn techniques to extend the standard LINQ methods.
-Query based on runtime state, modify query objects, and extend LINQ capabilities. ms.date: 04/19/2024
+Query based on runtime state, modify query objects, and extend LINQ capabilities. ms.topic: how-to ms.date: 04/19/2024
 ---
 # How to extend LINQ